sheheryarnaveed/Text_Similarity_Generator-NLP/README.md

 ## Usage
 - Clone the git repository
-- Create a virtual env and install the required packages in requirements.txt `pip install -r requirements.txt`
+- Create a virtual env and install the required packages in requirements.txt `pip install -U -r requirements.txt `

 ## Terminal
 ```